Comcast (CMCSA) Q2 2017 Results - Earnings Call Transcript

 Kannan Venkateshwar - Barclays Capital, Inc.

 Thank you.
 Just one question from me, which is on the CapEx line.
 You've seen scalable infrastructure and line extensions grow quite substantially over the last year or so.
 Could you just talk about what's exactly in that line?
-And is this driven by fiber?
-Or is there some other focus on those lines right now?
+And is this driven by fiber or is there some other focus on those lines right now?
 Thanks.

 Michael J. Cavanagh - Comcast Corp.

 Hey, Kannan.
 It's Mike.
 So I'll start again on this one.
-So scalable infrastructure – think about it's adding capacity and speed to our network generally in things like Cloud DVRs and the like.
+So scalable infrastructure – think about it as adding capacity and speed to our network generally in things like Cloud DVRs and the like.
 As we see greater usage to our network, we're investing to keep the experience ahead of our customer expectations.
 And so that's what you would see in that CapEx line.
 And then we've said repeatedly we want to continue to invest in that broadband network for the future we see for the business.

 In terms of line extensions, that's connecting more addresses to our networks.
 And so that's largely led by business services.
 And pushing the business services is obviously high-growth business.
 Some of the hyper-builds we talk about – the growth in line extensions is driven by that.